What Is a Workflow? Everything You Need to Know With Examples

 Business team agility depends on being able to build, modify, and automate workflows quickly, in response to competitor activity or customer feedback.
 That’s not always possible when every workflow change needs to go through IT.

-Low-code automation ignites digital transformation by giving business users more agency in workflow management.
-Low-code automation provides an IT-approved, secure workflow management system that integrates with existing apps and requires no coding experience from the business team.
+No-code automation ignites digital transformation by giving business users more agency in workflow management.
+Low-code and no-code automation provides an IT-approved, secure workflow management system that integrates with existing apps and requires no coding experience from the business team.